Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 When should I start my brisket?

-- Calculates servings and portion sizes
+- Connects your cook plan with servings and portion estimates.

 How to Use the Planner